 What Are Clinical Trials?

-Cancer clinical trials are designed to test new ways to:
+Researchers design cancer clinical trials to test new ways to:

-- Manage symptoms of cancer or side effects from its treatment
+- manage symptoms of cancer and side effects from its treatment

 Every trial has a person in charge, usually a doctor, who is called the principal investigator.
 The principal investigator prepares a plan for the trial, called a protocol.
 The protocol explains what will be done during the trial.
 It also contains information that helps the doctor decide if this treatment is right for you.
 The protocol includes information about:

-- Who can join the trial (called “eligibility requirements”)
+- who can join the trial (called “eligibility criteria”)

-- Any drugs that will be given, how they will be given, the dose, and how often
+- any drugs or other treatments that will be given, how they will be given, the dose, and how often

 Why Are Clinical Trials Important?